-1099 Loan Cash-Out Refinance: Freelance Photographer Accesses $95K Equity to Buy Second Rental Property
+1099 Loan Cash-Out Refinance: Freelance Photographer Accesses Home Equity to Scale Investment Portfolio

 Educational Case Study Disclosure

 This case study is hypothetical and for educational purposes only.
-Scenarios, borrower profiles, loan terms, interest rates, and APRs are illustrative examples and do not represent current offers or guaranteed terms.
+Scenarios, borrower profiles, loan terms, interest rates, and outcomes are illustrative examples and do not represent current offers or guaranteed terms.

-For specific details including down payment incentives, closing cost incentives, interest rate details, closing cost breakdowns, payment calculations, cash-to-close estimates, or an official Loan Estimate, it is highly recommended you schedule a meeting with one of our licensed mortgage advisors.
+For specific details including down payment requirements, closing cost estimates, interest rate details, closing cost breakdowns, payment calculations, cash-to-close estimates, or an official Loan Estimate, it is highly recommended you schedule a meeting with one of our licensed mortgage advisors.

 Learn more: